Common Concerns That Couples Bring to Marriage Counselling

 - Trust Issues

-- Conflict associated with particular issues such as childrearing, financial stress, religious affiliation or addictive behaviour.
+- Conflict associated with particular issues such as parenting, financial stress, religious affiliation or addictive behaviour.

 Marriage counselling is often a last resort measure for married couples experiencing a high level of conflict between them.
 These marriages are often on the brink of divorce.
 In these circumstances, marriage counsellors can: